鶹Ƶ

 (f) feedback from clients at the point of service

-that department, program or group/organization for evaluation or assessment of that department, program, or group/organization (for example, a registered student organization may freely poll its own members or a union may survey its own members).
+(g) assessments or surveys sent by departments (academic or administrative), program leaders or student group/organization leaders to members within that department, program or group/organization for evaluation or assessment of that department, program, or group/organization (for example, a registered student organization may freely poll its own members or a union may survey its own members).

-Policy and Institutional Decision Making
+A. Policy and Institutional Decision Making

-The President of the College, the senior administrative team, and the Office of Institutional Research (IR) are in mutual agreement that survey data can be instrumental in informing decision makers on College policy, practices, procedures or operations.
+The President of the College, the senior administrative team, and the Office of Institutional Research (IR) agree that survey data can be instrumental in informing decision makers on College policy, practices, procedures or operations.
 In order for survey data to be considered by decision makers (and the key stakeholders listed above), data provided must be from surveys that adhere to this policy and/or are approved by Institutional Research (where noted below).
 Data presented from surveys that do not adhere to this policy will be subject to review before determining its significance in the context of institutional decision making.

 Survey projects meant to fulfill requirements from external governing entities, such as federal compliance offices, must also adhere to this policy as a measure of quality assurance.

-Procedure
+B. Procedure

 Those interested in administering a survey are expected to be able to communicate reasons for needing a survey, what the survey will be used for, what will be collected on the survey, and who it should go to.
 The following steps outline the procedure for embarking on an institutional survey project.